-Lecture(s), PBL
+Lecture(s), PBL, Assignment(s)

-Attendance, Written exam
+Attendance, Written exam, Assignment

-Auditory processing, language comprehension, language production, cross modal integration Faculty of Psychology and Neuroscience
+Auditory processing, language comprehension, language production, speech monitoring, cross modal integration

 Perception and Attention

 The objective of the course is to present the groundwork based on which students will be able to understand current neuro-cognitive theories and experimental methods in the field of visual perception and attention.
 This will be achieved via discussion of a set of core papers in this field.